RustFields/rustfields.github.io/domain-analysis/domain-problem-analysis.md

 > The choice is yours.

 ## Project Goals
-From the interview with the stakeholders, the following goal has been identified:
+From the interview with the stakeholders, the following goals have been identified:
 - Enable aggregate programming on a distributed network of heterogeneous devices.
 This main goal is divided into different sub-goals:
 - Create a ScaFi version that can run native, without needing a JVM.